-Public confidence in business has undoubtedly been damaged by the behaviour of some over the last decade.
+Public confidence in business has undoubtedly been undermined over the last decade.
 High profile corporate governance scandals (particularly in relation to executive pay) and audit failures have led to concerns that business is not delivering for all.
 This has highlighted the need for companies to focus on the effectiveness of their governance and stewardship practices and to be transparent about how they are doing so; for audit to support and promote transparency and be more forward-looking; and for regulators, including the FRC, to do more to identify new and emerging challenges and risks.
+That is why in 2017 we created a new mission - to promote transparency and integrity in business.
+To deliver our mission we must also be transparent and act with integrity.